nake-b/traffic-ca/README.md

 ![](media/tca.gif)

 ## Background
-Open source library written as the final project "Modelling traffic using Cellular Automata", for the course "Mathematical Modelling and Simulation", at Prirodno-matematički fakultet, Univerzitet u Tuzli.\
+Python package written as part of the final project 'Modeling traffic using Cellular Automata' for the course 'Mathematical Modeling and Simulation' at Prirodno-matematički fakultet, Univerzitet u Tuzli.
+The final project paper (written in Bosnian language) is available [here](paper.pdf).\
-Uses [cellpylib](https://github.com/lantunes/cellpylib) -  *Antunes, L. M. (2021).
+Built on top of [cellpylib](https://github.com/lantunes/cellpylib) -  *Antunes, L. M. (2021).
 CellPyLib: A Python Library for working with Cellular Automata.
 Journal of Open Source Software, 6(67), 3608.*

 ## How to install
 1. Create and activate conda environment.